KilianB/League-of-Legends-Tool-Collection/README.md

 # League-of-Legends-Tool-Collection

 League of legends tool collection of scripts I have written over the years.
+All modules are written in java with the help of quering some external apis and looking at the log files the client produces.
+No memory reading or process hooking takes place.
+All windows are simple transparent overlay windows or windows overlayed with OBS Studio's chroma key filter.

 <p align="center">
    <img height="700" src="https://user-images.githubusercontent.com/9025925/28111940-835a3172-66f7-11e7-9890-846564d63f0b.png"/>